cakesolutions/scala-kafka-client/README.md

-# Scala wrapper for Apache Kafka's Java client library 0.9.x.x
+# Scala extensions for Apache Kafka's Java client library 0.9.0.x

 This project comprises a few helper modules for operating the [Kafka Java Client Driver](https://kafka.apache.org/090/javadoc/index.html) in a Scala codebase.